Skip to content

 Telegram Bot

-To enable this feature, you need to create a Telegram bot and obtain its token.
-The process is straightforward, with numerous online guides available.
+To use this feature, you need to create a Telegram bot and obtain its token.
+The process is simple, with plenty of online guides available.

-This script serves as a notification dispatcher that is called from other scripts (and is generally callable).
-Currently, it dispatches a Telegram message to a designated $TELEGRAM_CHAT_ID but can be adjusted to use another notification provider.
+This script is a notification dispatcher that is called from other scripts (and is generally callable).
+Currently, it sends a Telegram message to a designated $TELEGRAM_CHAT_ID but it can be adjusted to use another notification provider.

 Cronjobs

-To schedule jobs efficiently, use cron with its intuitive syntax.
-It's best to schedule jobs using crontab -e and execute them as a user rather than as root (avoiding permission issues).
+To schedule jobs efficiently, use cron (and a syntax helper).
+It's best to setup jobs using crontab -e and execute them as a user rather than as root (avoiding permission issues).
 However, you can still use sudo within the scripts if needed.
 The crontab might contain:

 # On startup